antoni-drop/Cybersecurity-Labs/Labs/Technical-Labs/Pickle-Rick.md

 <img width="116" height="39" alt="image" src="https://github.com/user-attachments/assets/499581ba-03ab-40e8-bb70-9de7747b10a3" />

 >[!NOTE]
 >I was stuck here for 15 minutes figuring out why I couldn't view the **"second ingredients"** file.
-Until I realised to view it I needed to use speechmarks as there is a space between the words.
+Until I realised to view it I needed to use quotation marks as there is a space between the words.

-To get my final flag I checked the root directory, to view it I needed to use the **sudo ls /root** command as I needed super user priveleges this time however this wasn't an issue as there was no password set to use sudo:
+To get my final flag I checked the root directory, to view it I needed to use the **sudo ls /root** command as I needed super user privileges this time however this wasn't an issue as there was no password set to use sudo:

 <img width="86" height="56" alt="image" src="https://github.com/user-attachments/assets/45a026aa-fe29-47df-809b-9edfaa0f085c" />